 An exciting new approach to material simulation is to feed large datasets of materials simulation into machine learning algorithms.
 A sufficiently accurate model can then replace the original method which generated the data, avoiding high computing costs in subsequent calculations.
 The datasets must be representative of the material of interest, which has been a limitation of this approach for the foundational materials.
 If a material is disordered, like concrete, a machine-learning model would begin to require vast amounts of data to create a model that is up to scratch.

 However, a deep learning method has recently been developed which makes this approach less data-hungry.
 Researchers at Harvard have developed an AI algorithm which takes great mathematical care to respect the laws of physics.
 In particular, they enforced that for a given arrangement of atoms, the learned model must behave in the same way if this atomic arrangement is shifted, mirrored, or rotated in space.
 Having these constraints built-in to make models more data efficient.
-The pyroprocessing models of cement production developed for Delta Zero at Carbon Re are similarly grounded by scientific principles and, crucially, paired with industrial expertise.
-These models have allowed us to create digital twins for our customers to optimize their processes, reducing both costs and the carbon intensity of the desired products.
-Harnessing the potential of both process optimization and material simulation will be crucial to fostering a zero-carbon future for the foundational materials that underpin our everyday lives.
+The pyroprocessing models of cement production developed at Carbon Re are similarly grounded by scientific principles and, crucially, paired with industrial expertise.
+These models have allowed us to create digital twins for our customers to optimise their processes, reducing both costs and the carbon intensity of the desired products.
+Harnessing the potential of both process optimisation and material simulation will be crucial to fostering a zero-carbon future for the foundational materials that underpin our everyday lives.